 The battle had lasted 5-6 hours, one of the longest and largest of the Indian Wars.
 It had been a disjointed fight, with many units fighting isolated, desperate fights, on different parts of the field.
-Finerty was in the middle of it all day, fighting alongside the men of E Company.
+Finerty was in the middle of it all day, fighting alongside the men of E Co.

 For the first time, he experienced facing men intent on killing him.
-He had, as 19th-century American soldiers put, “seen the elephant.”
+He had, as 19th-century American soldiers put it “seen the elephant.”
 Finerty recalled that first charge, with horses falling over the rugged ground and troopers firing their pistols, then cheering wildly as the Sioux retreated, as passing “like a flash of lightning or a dream.”

 (Right: "The Silenced War Whoop" by Charles Schreyvogel.)